 The front door of Lichen leads into a hallway giving direct access to the 3 bedrooms, the lounge, the bathroom and the additional separate toilet.

-However, the back door is the most used entrance to Lichen Cottage and leads into the Utility room.
-This is perfect for dogs and children and to remove outdoor wear.
-This room then leads into the kitchen diner, with stunning views out over Carrick Shore to the Galloway Hills beyond.
+The back door is the most used entrance to Lichen Cottage and leads into the Utility room.
+This is perfect for dogs and children, and to remove outdoor wear.
+This room then leads into the kitchen / diner, with stunning views out over Carrick Shore to the Galloway Hills beyond.
 From the kitchen you enter the lounge and beyond the hallway, bedrooms, bathroom and additional WC.
 Each room has electric heaters.
 The cottage is well insulated and double glazed, it gets warm very quickly even in mid winter.

-THE LOUNGE – with amazing sea views to the South West through the large window and over Carrick shore to the Galloway Hills through the smaller window, the lounge is flooded with light.
-The focal point is the log burning stove, to provide a cosy atmosphere and warmth after a day outdoors.
+THE LOUNGE – with amazing sea views to the South West through the large window and over Carrick Shore to the Galloway Hills through the smaller window, the lounge is flooded with light.
+The focal point is the log burning stove, to provide a cosy atmosphere after a day outdoors.
 There is ample seating on sofas and chairs.
-For your entertainment there is a sky box, television and blue ray DVD player.
+For your entertainment there is a new 49 inch flat screen television and blue ray DVD player.
 Also there is a selection of books, puzzles and games.

 THE BATHROOM – is fitted with toilet, sink, deep bath and walk in shower.
 There is also a separate toilet and hand wash basin.

 THE BEDROOMS – There are three bedrooms at Lichen Cottage which can provide a variety of accommodation requirements

 Seaview – is a beautiful Double with as the name suggests the most fabulous view out over the sea.
 In Seaview there is plenty of room for a cot.